eibenp/homebridge-gree-airconditioner/README.md

 - (Re)start Homebridge
 - GREE Air Conditioner Platform Plugin will auto detect all accessible devices and write an entry to the log

+E.g.:

+> [2025.
+01. 05.
+22:48:52] [Gree Air Conditioner] [c6000000 -- 192.168.1.2] Device is bound -> 502cc6000000

+The MAC address is visible at the end of the "Device is bound" entry.
+502cc6000000 in the above example.

 Unfortunaltely if you have multiple devices you will not know which MAC address belongs to which AC unit.
 In this case you have to test it.
-This may require some adding - removal - re-adding cycle before final configuration if default configuration is not appropriate.
+This may require some adding - removal - re-adding cycle before final configuration if default or customized default configuration is not appropriate.

 ### Device settings

 Some settings are initialized by Home App only once (when enabling the device).
 They can only be changed by disabling and re-enabling the device.
 The following settings are affected:
-* name
+* name*
 * model
 * speedSteps
 * minimumTargetTemperature